-We derive most of our revenues from assets under management that may be reduced at any time by our clients.
+We derive substantially all of our revenues from contracts and relationships that may be terminated upon no notice.

 We derive our revenues principally from our assets under management, which may be reduced by our clients, or investors in the mutual funds we sub-advise, at any time.
 A client may reduce his assets under management with us by re-allocating all or any portion of the assets that we manage away from us at any time with little or no notice.
 In addition, investors in the mutual funds we advise can redeem their investments in those funds at any time without prior notice.
 A client may also reduce his assets under management with us through the termination of his investment advisory agreement with us.
 Our investment advisory agreements are terminable by our clients upon short notice or no notice.
 These investment management agreements and client relationships may be terminated or not renewed for any number of reasons.
 The decrease in revenues that could result from a reduction in assets under management or the termination of a material client relationship or group of client relationships could have a material adverse effect on our business.